Get,

 The definitive treatment for heat-related illness (hyperthermia) is total body cooling.
 Conduction and evaporation are the two modes of cooling commonly employed in the treatment of heat-related illnesses.

-Dr. Ashish Bajaj, M.B.B.S., M.D
+Dr. Ashish Bajaj, M.B.B.S., M.D. in Clinical Pharmacology and Toxicology

-Prevention and aid for hyperthermia:
+Prevention and Aid for Hyperthermia

 It is important to know who is most at risk of contracting Hyperthermia.
 Those working in dry or humid heat conditions are most likely to feel the symptoms of Hyperthermia.
 Construction workers, labourers, farmers or vendors selling wares in the open are at high risk.
-People with heart conditions or blood-pressure issues may find it difficult to cool their bodies down because of their health conditions.
+People with heart conditions or blood pressure issues may find it difficult to cool their bodies down because of their health conditions.
 Some also have a low-sodium diet which can trigger Hyperthermia.
 The elderly are also susceptible to such excessive conditions because of their age.
 Younger children who play in the sun can also experience the fatal blow of Hyperthermia.
 Some tips to prevent such excessive conditions include:

 • Take breaks in between work in a shaded cool area.